varnish/varnish-wiki/source/start/your_varnish_goals.rst

   varnishtop -i ReqURL

-To see the most popular accept-encoding header the client is sending:
+To see the most popular Accept-Encoding header the client is sending:

 .. code-block:: VCL